Silverado (film): Production

 The film was shot primarily on location at the Cook Ranch in New Mexico.
 In 1984, Lawrence and Mark Kasdan and crew were out scouting a remote area of New Mexico by helicopter, hoping to find the most suitable place to build the town of Silverado.
-The location manager appeared at the property of local natives Bill and Marian Cook.
+The location manager appeared at the property of locals Bill and Marian Cook.
 At that time they wanted to build only two to three structures, offering Cook a "casual number" as a location fee.
 "There wasn't any great motivation for me one way or another, but I said okay.
-It just grew from that into a big budget movie and the Silverado set was built," Cook recalled.
+It just grew from that into a big budget movie and the Silverado set was built", Cook recalled.

 In an interview with Trailer Addict, actor Scott Glenn related how casting profoundly influences directing.
-In reference to different actors working together, he mentioned how he "really liked" Kevin Costner, and how he thought Kevin was "easy and comfortable" to be around.
+In reference to different actors working together, he mentioned how he "really liked" Kevin Costner and how he thought Kevin was "easy and comfortable" to be around.
 He said, "there is real magic going on with that performance."
-Glenn spent his time kidding around with Costner addressing him by saying, "hey movie star!" during that earlier stage in his career.
+Glenn spent his time joking around with Costner addressing him by saying, "hey movie star!" during that earlier stage in his career.